Deep learning is a good steganalysis tool when embedding key is reused for different images, even if there is a cover source-mismatch: Introduction

 The second step consists of learning to distinguish cover model from the stego(s) model(s).
 Depending on the memory or computation requirements, the steganalyst can use an SVM \cite{Chih-Chung2011-SVM}, an Ensemble Classifier \cite{Kodovsky2012-EnsembleClassifiers}, or a Perceptron \cite{Lubenko_mismatch}.

-When analyzing the empirical security of an embedding algorithm in a laboratory environment \cite{Ker2013_RealWorld}, we select the "clairvoyant scenario" \cite{Pevny2011-UnknownLength}, i.e. we suppose that the steganalyst knows the algorithm and the payload size that has been used by the steganographer, and has good knowledge of the cover distribution through a set of images of the same type as those used by the steganographer.
+When analyzing the empirical security of an embedding algorithm in a laboratory environment \cite{Ker2013_RealWorld}, we select the "clairvoyant scenario" \cite{Pevny2011-UnknownLength}, i.e. we suppose that the steganalyst knows the algorithm and the payload size that has been used by the steganograph, and has good knowledge of the cover distribution through a set of images of the same type as those used by the steganograph.

 Until 2015, in the clairvoyant scenario, the best classifier was the Ensemble Classifier \cite{Kodovsky2012-EnsembleClassifiers}.
 This classifier is able to treat high dimensional vectors, is easily parallelizable, and has a smaller computational complexity than SVM.
 Moreover, some improvements have been proposed in order to increase its efficiency, such as the use of embedding probabilities in order to better steganalyze the adaptive algorithms \cite{Denemark2014_AdaptiveSteganalysis}, tuning of false alarm probability \cite{Cogranne2014_EC_HypothesisTest}, or treating the cover-source mismatch problem \cite{Chaumont2012-EC-FS}, where the best classifier is also the Ensemble Classifier \cite{Pasquet2014}.